"That is absolute bullshit," Steve snaps, finally.

 They really are all okay, safe now at the tower.
 Steve feels a final bit of tension ease in his chest as he finishes his survey of his team, eyes drifting back to Tony.

 He's not entirely sure what he thinks about Tony's proposition, whether or not they'll be able to handle living together in one enclosed group, but it's a fair sight more likely to work than what they had been doing.
 He's long-since lost his conceptualization of S.H.I.E.L.D. as being his chain of command, along with any blind trust of them.
-And while they're still going to need to work together - he has no desire to change that - it's become clear that his first duty, the care of his team, that's not best served by remaining on the Helicarrier.
+And while they're still going to need to work together - he has no desire to change that - it's become clear that his first duty, the care of his team, is not best served by remaining on the Helicarrier.

 Tony smirks to himself as he pockets his phone, hip cocked and expensively-clad body posed just so, eyes focused in the middle distance as his mind works over something none of them can see.
 Steve wonders whether it's unconscious, or whether Tony knows exactly the picture he paints; toned muscles and tanned skin covered but not hidden by thin white silk and trim wool, translucent sunglasses that probably run at least four figures, dark hair mussed just so - Sex and money and a brilliant light too bright to look directly at.